Skip to main content

 • Any activity or program that supports mechanical, chemical or other forms of recycling of paper, packaging, food serviceware or other products.

-DEQ will be accepting grant applications through the online system called WebGrants.
+DEQ accepts grant applications through the online system called WebGrants.
+New WebGrants account will be approved beginning Spring 2025.
 If you would like to request accommodations to apply in another format, send an email to our grants team at: RRRGrants@deq.oregon.gov

 How do I access WebGrants?